 Again, these two platforms take two completely opposite approaches to security and privacy.

-I can’t say I was surprised when I noticed that Discord took a more casual route with security that didn’t include end-to-end encryption.
+I can’t say I was surprised when I noticed that Discord took a more casual route with security that didn’t include end-to-end encryption for text messages and images, only voice and video calls.
 This basically means the platform can access your content if compelled.

 It does, however, encrypt messages in transit (TLS) and voice data (using AES).